What a day!

 I immediately began setting up while it was still dark out:

-Throughout the day, I had several elders and youth (as well as other visitors) stop by the table and ask questions about the program and Iñupiaq language-learning using Rosetta Stone.
+I eventually had to move my table off to the side due to a simple lack of a nearby electrical outlet.
+Once I got everything fully squared away, all throughout the day I had several elders and youth (as well as other visitors) stop by the table and ask questions about the program and Iñupiaq language-learning using Rosetta Stone.
 Elders’ reactions ran the gamut, from wonder and surprise to suspicion, while youth was much more open to the idea.
 Both made comments that they liked the fact that some of the images were of their world, while what they didn’t like about their program is that most of the images were of a world and people to which they didn’t really have much, if any, exposure.
-I understood; Barrow (and the other villages in the North Slope Borough from what I understand) can be rather insular.
+I fully understood; Barrow (and the other villages in the North Slope Borough from what I understand) can be rather insular.

 One visitor beamed with joy upon recognizing her two sons in the program!
 Another visitor, with her baby in tow on her back, asked me to show her the Iñupiaq Level 3 content and she proceeded to go through several slides quite happily, with baby quiet as a whistle just observing the hustle and bustle all around him.

-In fact, Patuk Glenn, museum curator, is in one of the first images in L1 U1 L1 of the Iñupiaq program!
+In fact, Patuk Glenn, museum curator, is in one of the first images in Level 1, Unit 1, Lesson 1 of the Iñupiaq program!

 At lunchtime, the entire foyer of the Heritage Center quickly turned into a giant family-style buffet cafeteria and dining room.
 I was careful to wait until all of the elders had been served first, and then Christy, who works at the front desk at the Center, advised me to get in line to pick up my plate of delicious spaghetti and meatballs, along with salad and garlic bread – which I happily did.
 I brought my plate back to the Rosetta Stone table, by which time there were people sitting all around me on both sides and in front, including (I later learned) the North Slope Borough representative to the Alaska State Legislature.